Two people arrested for attempted murder following stabbings in Sheffield city centre

 Two people have been arrested for attempted murder following stabbings in Sheffield city centre.

-Police are investigating two separate fights which broke out during the early hours in which three people were stabbed and a man was hit over the head with a bottle.
+Police are investigating two separate fights which broke out during the early hours of this morning in which three people were stabbed and a man was hit over the head with a bottle.

 Detectives believe the two fights are linked and possibly involve the same people.